subsquid/docs/docs/tutorials/index-to-local-csv-files.md

 ## Conclusions

+[//]: # (!!!!
+Update the benchmark figure)

-The purpose of this project was to demonstrate how to use Subsquid's indexing framework for data analytics prototyping: the indexer was able to ingest all this data, process it, and dump it to local CSV files in roughly 20 minutes.
+The purpose of this project was to demonstrate how to use Subsquid's indexing framework for data analytics prototyping: the indexer was able to ingest all this data, process it, and dump it to local CSV files in roughly 20 minutes (figure out of date).
 The simple Python script in the project's repository shows how to read multiple CSV files, and perform some data analysis with Pandas.

 Subsquid Team seeks feedback on this new tool.
 If you want to share any thoughts or have any suggestions, feel free to reach out to us at [the SquidDevs Telegram channel](https://t.me/HydraDevs).